allo-protocol/allo-contracts/README.md

 - **Round Operators**: wallets that have the permission to create & manage the round
 - **Round**: created by a Program and deal with everything relating to running a round
 - **Voter** : wallet who cast a vote to a grant during the round

+##### Deploy Steps

+To know how the contracts should be setup, refer [DEPLOY_STEPS.md](https://github.com/Allo-Protocol/contracts/blob/main/docs/DEPLOY_STEPS.md)

+##### Chain Deployment List

+To know the addresses are deployed on which network. refer [CHAINS.md](https://github.com/Allo-Protocol/contracts/blob/main/docs/CHAINS.md)

+##### Development
+s
+To contribute to this project, fork the project and follow the instructions at [DEV.md](https://github.com/Allo-Protocol/contracts/blob/main/docs/DEV.md)

+This is built and maintained using [hardhat](https://hardhat.org)

 ## General Setup